Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Introduction

+The circular operator $c_t$ is an $R$-diagonal operator \cite[Lecture 15]{SpeicherNicaBook}.
+Given a variable $x_0\in \A$ which may not be normal and $r\in\A$ which is $R$-diagonal and freely independent from $x_0$, Biane and Lehner \cite[Section 3]{BianeLehner2001} studied the Brown measure of $x_0+r$.
+They obtained an explicit density formula for particular $x_0$ and $r$.
+In Section 5 of the same paper, they studied, more specifically, the Brown measure of $x_0+c_t$ where $x_0\in\A$ may not be normal; the density at $\lambda\not\in \sigma(x_0)$ is given by

 where and $t_\lambda = \inf\{t: v_t(\lambda)>0\}$.
-It is mentioned in their paper that $v_s(\lambda)$ and $t_\lambda$ are related to the subordination function of $\tilde{x}_0+s_t$ with respect to $\tilde{x}_0$, where $\tilde{x}_0$ is the symmetrization of $|\lambda-x_0|$, and $s_t$ is the free semicircular Brownian motion, the real part of $c_t$.
+It is mentioned in their paper that $v_s(\lambda)$ and $t_\lambda$ are related to the subordination function of $\tilde{x}_0+s_t$ with respect to $\tilde{x}_0$, where $\tilde{x}_0$ is the symmetrization of $|\lambda-x_0|$, and $s_t$ is the free semicircular Brownian motion, the real part of $\sqrt{2}\,c_t$.
 The quantities are not very explicit; there is an integration in the time variable.
 Furthermore, the formula is only valid outside the spectrum of $x_0$.

-We find that the special case when $x_0$ is self-adjoint has significant simplifications.
+Our method shows that density formula for the special case when $x_0$ is self-adjoint can be computed more explicitly.
 Our results also illustrate unexpected connections between the Brown measure of $x_0+c_t$ and the subordination function for the free convolution of $x_0$ with $s_t$.
 Suppose $x_0$ is self-adjoint in the rest of the paper.
-Denote by $\mu$ the spectral measure of $x_0$.
-In this case, it suffices to consider $v_t$ on $\R$ in the analysis and $v_t$ has the form
+Denote by $\mu$ the spectral distribution of $x_0$.
+In this case, the following function $v_t$ defined on $\R$ is fundamental in our analysis